-Popularized by Greta Thunberg (shocker), the idea of “Flygskam” has entered the veritable mainstream in some countries in Europe, and it’s having a very real and positive impact.
-Executives are taking the train to meetings; the idea of slow travel is gaining traction and airlines are getting involved.
-Back stateside, to quote the TITLE of an article in The Washington Post recently, “Europe’s ‘flight shame’ movement doesn’t stand a chance in the U.S.,” It is certainly true that there are certain barriers that are higher in the US than in other places in the world, but there are still things you can do if you were so inclined.
+Popularized by Greta Thunberg (shocker), the idea of “Flygskam” has entered the mainstream in some countries in Europe, and it’s having a very real and positive impact.
+Executives are taking the train to meetings, the idea of slow travel is gaining traction, and airlines are getting involved.
+Stateside, to quote the recent title of an article in The Washington Post: “Europe’s ‘flight shame’ movement doesn’t stand a chance in the US.”
+It is certainly true that there are certain barriers that are higher in the US than in other places in the world, but there are still things you can do if you are so inclined.

 Is Flying Really That Bad for the Environment?

 The answer is yes, absolutely.
-That doesn’t mean we shouldn’t fly, of course it doesn’t, but it is perhaps important to get educated so you can make decisions according to your own compass.
-Here are two popular arguments often used to rationalize the environmental cost of air travel.
+That doesn’t mean we shouldn’t fly.
+Of course it doesn’t.
+But it is important to get educated so that you can make decisions according to your own compass.
+Here are two popular arguments often used to rationalize the environmental cost of air travel:

 A Change of Mindset

-These arguments are compelling but honestly, they are a cop-out.
-Of course it’s easy to just throw your hands up and say what little difference can I make, really.
-But it’s a bit like voting, everything makes a difference, even on an individual level.
-The point is not how many millions of tons of carbon dioxide is released by one industry or the other, if you feel like you want to be part of the solution, then what is relevant is the contribution of your own particular travel, what you yourself can control.
+These arguments are compelling — but honestly, they are a cop out.
+Of course, it’s easy to just throw your hands up and say, "What little difference can I make, really?"
+But it’s a bit like voting: Everything makes a difference, even on an individual level.
+The point is not how many millions of tons of carbon dioxide is released by one industry or the other.
+If you feel like you want to be part of the solution, then what is relevant is your own travel, what you yourself can control.

 One return trip to the Maldives is equivalent to 50% of your total yearly greenhouse gas contribution quota.

-The findings of the2018 Intergovernmental Panel on Climate Change special report imply that every person on the planet should eventually be responsible for the release of no more than one ton of greenhouse gas per year, and the current plan is 4 tons per person by 2030.
+The findings of the 2018 Intergovernmental Panel on Climate Change special report imply that every person on the planet should eventually be responsible for the release of no more than one ton of greenhouse gas per year, and the current plan is four tons per person by 2030.
 The global average today is somewhere around 4.5, and in the US it’s a whopping 17.5 tons per person per year.

-The greenhouse gas emissions per person resulting from one cross-continental return flight is about 2 tons.
-This means that you have already filled half of your greenhouse gas quota (of 4 tons per person) from one single trip.
-Put another way, flying to the Maldives and back from the East Coast is about as bad for the environment as eating meat for 2.7 years straight.
+The greenhouse gas emissions per person resulting from one cross-continental return flight is about two tons.
+This means that you have already filled half of your greenhouse gas quota of four tons per person from one single trip.
+Put it another way: Flying to the Maldives and back from the East Coast is about as bad for the environment as eating meat for 2.7 years straight.

 - Is a physical meeting really necessary?
 Conference technology is getting so good now that you can have decent audio and visual interaction without actually physically being present.